pygraphviz/pygraphviz/doc/source/tutorial.rst

 >>> G = pgv.AGraph("Petersen.dot")  # doctest: +SKIP

-Other options for intializing a graph are using a string,
+Other options for initializing a graph are using a string,

 >>> G = pgv.AGraph("graph {1 - 2}")